 Throughout Prize Week, students, faculty, staff, and guests will have the opportunity to celebrate and interact with our 2021 Grinnell College Innovator for Social Justice Prize winner, Victoria Jones, Founder and Executive Director of TONE.

-Jones, through her work with TONE, supports and uplifts Black Memphis artists and creative by shifting the spotlight and resources to the actual people creating culture, and in turn, enables the people and communities creating culture in Memphis to benefit directly from their work and influence.
+Jones, through her work with TONE, supports and uplifts Black Memphis artists and creatives by shifting the spotlight and resources to the actual people creating culture, and in turn, enables the people and communities creating culture in Memphis to benefit directly from their work and influence.